faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## Evaluation:

 The evaluation metrics are:  Mean Absolute Error (MAE), Pearson Correla-tion coefficient (PC) and Root Mean Square Error (RMSE).
-The main Evaluation Criterion is the MAE of the Val set.
+The main Evaluation Criterion is the MAE.
 In the case that two or more competitors achieve the same MAE, the PC and RMSE are considered as the tie-breaker, respectively.

 ## Terms and Conditions:

+1- Team size: Teams should have at least 2 people and no more than 7 members.

+2- Open Source.
+The workflow, codes, and presentations prepared as part of the competition will be released as open source.

-1- The  competitors  are  asked  to  estimate  the  Covid-19  infection  percentage from each slice using deep learning techniques.
+3- The  competitors  are  asked  to  estimate  the  Covid-19  infection  percentage from each slice using Machine Learning.
 Only the pretrained models on ImageNet and Lung Nodules Segmentation models are allowed.
 Using any external data or other pretrained models are not allowed.
 The models must be trained using the training data and evaluated using the validation data.

-2- Our dataset is only available for research purposes.
+4- Our dataset is only available for research purposes.
 When you use this dataset, you should give appropriate credit and not use the work for commercial purposes.
 Specifically you should cite our work:
 ```bash
 @Article{jimaging7090189,